carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

 - Service account permissions to be set
 - Create a project with the name provided, if it is available for your use.

-# Configurations and file system setup
+# Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.
 2. Change into your repository workspace folder.
 3. Create a folder to stage project outputs: `mkdir ./work_dir`